roshan07273/ai-customer-support-agent/README.md

 - Failure trace: select any customer and change the request in the browser devtools or API docs to an invalid order id.
   - Expected: the admin panel shows the failed tool call.

-ization, tone, and recovery from ambiguous customer messages.